MicrosoftDocs/fabric-docs/docs/governance/domains.md

 ### Edit name and description

-1. Select **General settngs** and then edit the name and description fields as desired.
+1. Select **General settings** and then edit the name and description fields as desired.

     :::image type="content" source="./media/domains/domain-edit-details.png" alt-text="Screenshot showing the domains name and description fields.":::